RedCatPoet/RCP-Web-Code/src/content/testFolder/index.md

     description: "I'm an emotional triple cancer what can I say"

 ---

-A cybersecurity analyst and network administrator with 5 years experience working with a variety of techs, communicating with people etcetera and more!
-Right now i'm building this piece of shit but eventually it'll look like the pictures and then I'll be happy.

 This is another test and a big personal challenge so lets keep learning and having fun with this.
 The only pressure I have is from myself and I need more of that.